Is it time to change that wallpaper that’s straight from the 70s? Or do you wonder how you’re going to cover your child’s college expenses?

 What is a HELOC (Home Equity Line of Credit)?

 A HELOC is a line of credit that lenders offer.
 It’s based on the amount of equity in your home.
 It works a bit like a credit card in that you can borrow as little or as much as you want up to the credit limit.
 You only repay what you borrow, and you may be able to borrow more as you pay down your loan balance.

 A HELOC is different from a credit card in a couple of important ways:

 - It has 2 phases.
 HELOCs typically have 2 phases.
-You begin with a draw period.
+You begin with a draw period (for example, a 10-year draw period.)
 This is when you can borrow from your credit line.
 In most cases, you’re only required to make low, interest-only payments during your draw period.
 After your draw period ends, you start your repayment period.
-You’re no longer able to borrow against your credit line, and you pay both principal and interest so your loan is paid off by the end of your repayment period.
+The period of time you draw on the loan can differ, and some people even begin repaying earlier than expected.
+You’re no longer able to borrow against your credit line after the draw period closes, and you pay both principal and interest so your loan is paid off by the end of your repayment period.

 What do lenders look at when it comes to a HELOC?

 - The value of your home and the balance of your mortgage.
 Lenders will typically allow you to borrow up to 85% of your home’s value less your mortgage balance.
 Using the previous example, 85% of the value of a $250,000 home is $212,500.
 Lenders would subtract the balance of your mortgage ($150,000) and leave $62,500.
 This means the maximum credit line you’re likely to be approved for is $62,500.
 These figures vary from lender to lender, and you should ask your loan officer what they can offer you because you don’t know unless you ask.
 Some borrowers are approved for more and some are approved for less.